 David V. D'Andrea

 David V. D’Andrea is an freelance illustrator and printmaker.
-He currently lives and works in Portland, Oregon where, since 2012, he has worked under the byname of Samaritan Press.
+He currently lives and works in Olympia Washington.
+Since 2012 he has worked under the byname of Samaritan Press.
 David received a degree in Illustration from the California College of Arts and Crafts in 2006.
 Notable clients include Om, Sleep, & Godspeed You!
-Black Emperor
+Black Emperor.

 Benjamin A. Vierling